Java Academy Logo

 How Non-Primitive Variables Are Stored

-Non-primitive data types store only the reference (address) in stack, but the actual object is stored in heap memory.
+Non-primitive types store a reference in the stack, but the actual object is stored in the heap memory.

 Example: